CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/Credential-Management.md

 toc: 4
 ---

 Authentication credentials are stored in access profiles which can be assigned to individual switches.
 You can create credentials with either basic (SSH username/password) or SSH (public/private key) authentication.
 This section describes how to create, edit, and delete access profiles.
-After you create a profile, {{<link title="Switch Management" text="assign it to individual switches">}} so that you can perform upgrades on them.
+After you create a profile, {{<link title="Switch Management" text="assign it to individual switches">}} so that you can perform upgrades on those switches.

 {{<notice note>}}
 By default, NVIDIA supplies two access profiles: Netq-default and Nvl4-Default.
 NVIDIA strongly recommends creating new access profiles or updating the default profiles with unique credentials.
 You cannot delete default profiles.
 {{</notice>}}

-## Create an Access Profile
+## Create Access Profiles

 {{<tabs "TabID14">}}